 For profitable companies, the minimum contribution was reduced to 0.25%, a strong signal to ease the tax burden on profitable businesses and encourage accounting transparency.

-The 2023 Finance Law initiated VAT harmonization around two rates (10% and 20%), with a progressive calendar over 2024-2026.
+It was the 2024 Finance Law that engaged VAT harmonization around two rates (10% and 20%), under a progressive calendar completed by the 2026 Finance Law.
 The objective: eliminate unjustified exemptions and reduce the VAT credit backlog.

 Income Tax Scale Adjustment